 The MPO policy board generally meets monthly on the first Wednesday of the month, where action is taken on matters brought before it.
 Officers are elected to one-year terms.
 These include a Chair and Vice Chair.
-Meetings are currently held virtually, but may shift back to in-person or hybrid at some point in the future.
+Meetings are currently held virtually.
 Meetings had been held at the Madison Water Utility Building, 119 East Olin Avenue, Conference Room A-B, and other locations in the Madison area.
 Meetings begin at 6:30 p.m.